chaitanya6761/Udacity-Data-Analyst-Nano-Degree/P3 Data Wrangling With MongoDB/README.md

     {'_id': ObjectId('59314fa29e4327d88054787e'), 'id': '4488103325', 'type': 'node', 'pos': [23.0810593, 72.6415185], 'created': {'version': '1', 'timestamp': '2016-11-08T06:52:17Z', 'changeset': '43480049', 'uid': '4112063', 'user': 'kailashdhirwani'}, 'name': 'Maya CINEMA -CLOSED', 'amenity': 'cinema'}
     {'_id': ObjectId('59314f949e4327d8804cebd3'), 'id': '2699807313', 'type': 'node', 'pos': [23.0664215, 72.5316963], 'created': {'version': '1', 'timestamp': '2014-03-03T12:25:12Z', 'changeset': '20887124', 'uid': '1964435', 'user': 'trishul'}, 'name': 'Rajhans Multiplex', 'amenity': 'cinema'}

+## The Conclusion <a name="conclusion"></a>

+- Though OpenStreetMap data seems to be fairly sorted in terms of the data distribution(nodes, ways and relations),Its becomes problematic when it comes to data representation in terms of tags due to following reasons:

+    1. Different tags have been used to represent the same data like "postal_code" and "addr:postcode".
+    2. Phone numbers are in different formats.
+    3. Street names are having city and states names appended.
+    4. City names are having local area names appended.

+- To avoid these problems OpenStreetMap should provide various templates based on the country, so that data would be more clean and sorted.